GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 are high enough that strategy A would lead to a noise percentage that you deem acceptable for your use case.

-With this, because strategy A is simpler and leads to noise impacts that don't affect your ability to make decisions, you decide to go with strategy A.
+Because strategy A is simpler and leads to a noise impact that doesn't affect your ability to make decisions, you decide to go with strategy A.

 ### Select a hashing algorithm